Update to ATAS following October 2018 change of Immigration Rules:

 It is recommended you have the following information before you start your online application:

-Information about your programme of study/research including the relevant JACS code, this information will have been provided to you and vary depending on the course you are following:
+- Information about your programme of study/research including the relevant CAH3 code, this information will have been provided to you and vary depending on the course you are following:

 When you apply for ATAS clearance, you will be asked to give a statement of six or seven lines to describe broadly your planned area of research.
 If you are a prospective postgraduate research student, once you receive an offer, the Postgraduate Admissions team will provide you with an email giving a brief description of the research that you will carry out.
 You simply need to copy the statement exactly as it appears in your email from Postgraduate Admissions into the ATAS form.
 If you have not received the appropriate documentation for your ATAS application, please contact the Postgraduate Admissions team.

-If you are a current PhD student and will require an ATAS certificate to apply for visa extension, you will need to obtain a statement from the Graduate School.
-Please email firstname.lastname@example.org and clearly states that you are a current student, that you require an ATAS statement for visa application and include your name, Warwick I.D. number and the course you are currently enrolled on in the email.
-You will receive an official statement from the Graduate School along with the JACS code in a few days' time, and you should use that statement for your ATAS application.
+If you are a current PhD student and will require an ATAS certificate to apply for visa extension, you will need to obtain a statement from the Student Records Management team.
+Please email SR.firstname.lastname@example.org and clearly states that you are a current student, that you require an ATAS statement for visa application and include your name, Warwick I.D. number and the course you are currently enrolled on in the email.
+You will receive an official statement from Student Records Management along with the CAH3 code in a few days' time, and you should use that statement for your ATAS application.

 If you are taking a taught master’s course, you will be asked to give a list of the modules that you are likely to take and any project/dissertation work to be completed.
 Again, this information will be sent after an offer is made and you simply need to copy the list exactly as it appears in the email.
 Please do not attempt to compile the list of modules by yourself as both core and optional/elective modules must be listed and a partial list will invalidate your ATAS certificate.